deliveroo/ravelin-ruby/README.md

 ### Send an event

-Events require an event `name` and `payload` as arguments.
+Events require an event `name` and `payload` as named arguments.
 There is also an optional `timestamp` argument if your event occurred at a different time.

 ```ruby